ronaldbosma/track-availability-in-app-insights/README.md

 1. Once the deployment is complete, you can locally modify the application or infrastructure and run `azd up` again to update the resources in Azure.

+### Demo

+See the [Demo Guide](demos/demo-availability-tests.md) for a step-by-step walkthrough on how to check and demonstrate the deployed availability tests.

 ### Clean up

 Once you're done and want to clean up, run the `azd down` command.
 By including the `--purge` parameter, you ensure that the API Management service doesn't remain in a soft-deleted state, which could block future deployments of the same environment.